fireundubh/playwithfire/skyrim/master-of-disguise.md

 ## Vampire Disguises

+> This feature can be toggled from the SkyUI Mod Configuration Menu.

 Vampire disguises can be worn at any time, but using the Mod Configuration Menu, you can configure vampire disguises to obey the day/night cycle.

 If that option is enabled, vampire disguises cannot be used during the day and will deactivate after night passes.

 ## Werewolf Disguises

+> This feature can be toggled from the SkyUI Mod Configuration Menu.

 Wearing the Savior's Hide, a gift from Hircine, will signal to Werewolves that the player is favored and the player will not be attacked by Werewolves.

-This feature can be toggled from the SkyUI Mod Configuration Menu.

 # Faction Relations Overhaul